-The Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2020.
-We have excluded AmberLeaf Partners, Inc. (AmberLeaf), from our assessment of internal control over financial reporting.
-AmberLeaf is a wholly owned subsidiary of Mastech Digital, Inc. acquired on October 1, 2020 whose total revenues and total assets represent approximately 1% and 14%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2020.
+The Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
 In making its assessment of internal control over financial reporting, management used the criteria described in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO-2013").
-Based upon this assessment, management has concluded that the Company's internal control over financial reporting was ineffective as of December 31, 2020 due to the material weaknesses described below.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+Based upon this assessment, management has concluded that the Company's internal control over financial reporting was effective as of December 31, 2021 and the material weaknesses described in 2020 have been remediated.